 My Apple TV Remote Is not Working

-We spent dozens of hours researching so you can get your Apple TV remote up and running again in no time flat.
+We spent dozens of hours researching so you can get your Apple TV Remote up and running again in no time flat.

 You depend on your Apple TV remote for so much of your entertainment, so it’s understandable that you might find yourself feeling a little ornery when it stops working properly.

 How to charge (or change) your Apple TV remote battery